molily/testing-angular/end-to-end-testing.md

       },
     },
   ).as('flickrSearchRequest');

+  cy.visit('/');
 });
 ```

 `cy.intercept` can be called in different ways.
-Here, we pass two objects: First, a *route matcher* describing the requests to intercept.
-Second, a *route handler* describing the fake response.
+Here, we pass two objects:

-The route matcher contains the HTTP GET method, the base URL and a whole bunch of query string parameters.
+1. A *route matcher* describing the requests to intercept.
+It contains the HTTP GET method, the base URL and a whole bunch of query string parameters.
+In the URL and the `api_key` query parameter, the `*` character is a wildcard that matches any string.

-<aside class="margin-note">Response and headers</aside>

-The route handler specifies the response Cypress should send.
-As JSON response body, we pass the fake `flickrResponse` object.
+2. A *route handler* describing the response Cypress should send.
+As JSON response body, we pass the `flickrResponse` fake object.

    Since the request to Flickr is cross-origin, we need to set the `Access-Control-Allow-Origin: *` header.
 This allows our Angular application at the origin `http://localhost:4200` to read the response from the origin `https://www.flickr.com/`.

 <aside class="margin-note">Alias</aside>